-For the year 2010, Swiss luxury stuff maker has updated one of my favorites in their product range, the Timewalker series.
-Presented during SIHH 2010 trade show in Geneva, Switzerland, this particular Montblanc Timewalker Dual Carbon (Ref.
-105805) automatic chronograph watch features a stainless steel case hardened with a special edition of the DLC-treatment process.
+For the year 2010, Montblanc has updated one of my favorites in their product range, the Timewalker series.
+Presented during the SIHH 2010 trade show in Geneva, Switzerland, this particular Timewalker Dual Carbon (Ref.
+105805) chronograph features a stainless-steel case hardened with a special edition of the DLC-treatment process.

-While most manufacturers tend to simply coat stainless parts (usually, the main body, bezel and winding crown,) Montblanc has employed a painstaking process of stamping, machining, polishing, thermal treatment by carbon diffusion (similar technique is applied when making heavy duty bearing,) finishing and, finally, applying black DLC coating.
-According to the company, the resulting product is three times more resistant to bumps and scratches than a normal DLC-coated watch.
+While most manufacturers tend to simply coat stainless parts (usually, the main body, bezel and winding crown,) Montblanc has employed a painstaking process of stamping, machining, polishing, thermal treatment by carbon diffusion (similar technique is applied when making heavy-duty bearing,) finishing and, finally, applying black DLC coating.
+According to the company, the resulting product is three times more resistant to bumps and scratches than a normal DLC-coated case.

-The combination of black case, bezel and crown, with rose gold hands and numerals, as well as chronograph pushpieces, and dark-chocolate-brown leather strap makes the watch especially attractive, not to say outright sexy.
+The combination of black case, bezel, and crown, with rose gold hands and numerals, as well as chronograph push-pieces, and dark-chocolate-brown leather strap makes the Dual Carbon especially attractive, not to say outright sexy.

 The silver small second hand at nine o’clock makes a nice touch balancing the “Montblanc Automatic” logo at three o’clock, which is also printed in the same shade of light grey.
 At the same time, when not in use, the two rose-gold hands of the chronograph sub-dials and the central chronograph second hand make a strong vertical line unifying the rose-gold Arabic numerals and the hour and minute hands.

 The only thing that I don’t like here is the water resistance rating.
-For a sporty chronograph that is supposed to be worn by people leading active lifestyle, the WR rating of just 30 meters (3 ATM) looks almost like a joke: even such mundane thing as washing your hands after a brief visit to a bathroom may become a dangerous adventure if you are not careful enough.
+For a sporty chronograph that is supposed to be worn by people leading an active lifestyle, the WR rating of just 30 meters (3 ATM) looks almost like a joke: even such mundane thing as washing your hands after a brief visit to a bathroom may become a dangerous adventure if you are not careful enough.
 Well, perhaps that was the idea.
-After all, what can be better than spicing-up your boring life with things that don’t force you to actually do anything out of the ordinary?
+After all, what can be better than spicing-up your boring life with things that don’t force you to do anything out of the ordinary?

 Price range: €5900